frawau/aiotuya/README.md

 Ready you devices for configuration and hit 0 followed by enter.

-The wait, hiting the "Enter" key from time to time.
+Then wait, hiting the "Enter" key from time to time.

 You can also use the '-d' option to get debug messages.
 These are not suitable for human consumption and are known to cause cancer in rats.